June 30, 2016 at 12:30 am

 Don't miss our next video -- subscribe free to the Gatestone Institute YouTube channel!

-Note: Gatestone Institute greatly appreciates your comments.
-The editors reserve the right, however, not to publish comments containing: incitement to violence, profanity, or any broad-brush slurring of any race, ethnic group or religion.
-Gatestone also reserves the right to edit comments for length, clarity and grammar.
-All thoughtful suggestions and analyses will be gratefully considered.
+Note: Gatestone appreciates your comments.
+The editors reserve the right not to publish comments containing: incitement to violence, profanity, or broad-brush slurring of any race, ethnic group or religion.
+Gatestone also reserves the right to edit comments for length, clarity and grammar, or to conform to these guidelines.
 Commenters' email addresses will not be displayed publicly.
-Gatestone regrets that, because of the increasingly great volume of traffic, we are not able to publish them all.
+Please limit comments to 300 words or less.
+Longer submissions are unlikely to be published.

 Thank goodness for Gatestone Institute and the heroes of freedom.
 To quote Don McLean, "Paul Revere sleeps / with the worst looking creeps / while Revolution's knocking at his door."